 As a narrator, you know full well what legends would like to achieve.
 Use this information to your advantage to hit home personal plot points.
 This will give the players an opportunity to let their legends personality come through in battle.
 For example: if a player made a backstory for a legend that has a trauma of a big fire, you could introduce this in a battle.
 So by specifically targeting a legend’s weakness in a battle, you give them an opportunity to role-play, which in turn will let other legends react to that, resulting in a battle worth remembering.

 Theodore has a tragic backstory.
 His hometown was destroyed by a black dragon.
 He can still remember the specific blue flames that the beast produced, burning the village homes.
-Nowadays, Theodore is a magus sniper with the goal to stop dragons from harming innocent people.
+Nowadays, Theodore is an ancient guardian and serves as the shield of the party.
+His goal to stop dragons from harming innocent people.
 In a battle with dragon cultists, Theodore gets hit by the exact same blue fire.
-Theodore kept up with the group very well up until this point, but this specific attack hurts hurt deeply, as the memories of the past race through Theodore's mind.
+Theodore kept his composure very well in the party this specific attack strikes him, as the memories of the past rush through Theodore's mind.
 He needs to come to his senses and correct this wrong in the world.
 But he would need the help of his comrades.
 Another legend in the group, Elise the Storm Paladin, has been keeping a close eye on Theodore.
 For some reason, Theodore is not clicking with Elise very well.
 Regardless, Elise is still determined to get on to Theodore's good side.
-With that determination and a strong sense of justice, Elise sees an opportunity to do good by specifically attacking the magician that is producing the wicked magic with her strongest skills.
+With that determination and a strong sense of justice, Elise sees an opportunity to do good by specifically attacking the cultist that is producing the wicked magic with her strongest skills.
 After that, she will bolster the rest of the comrades to do the same.
 "Together they are the strongest".

 Start simple with the monster maker